 I am listening to literary folk on the Queen Mary Literary Festival at Sea (links in bold italics are to other posts on this site).
-After a powerful Martini in the Commodore Club, a well-read pundit admits he has never read George Eliot’s classic 1872 novel Middlemarch.
+After a powerful Martini in the Commodore Club, a well-read literary editor admits he has never read George Eliot’s classic 1872 novel Middlemarch.

 This depiction of Dorothea and Will Ladislaw does not make “Middlemarch” look a fun, contemporary read

-Like some other 19thC fiction, including one of my favourite authors, Anthony Trollope, Middlemarch has provoked negative responses or indifference over the years – yet critics now see it as one of the greatest novels in the English language.
+Like some other 19thC fiction, Middlemarch has provoked negative responses or indifference over the years – yet critics now see it as one of the greatest novels in the English language.

 I agree, and I don’t.
-On the one hand, Middlemarch is a daunting read – over 900 pages in most editions.
+Middlemarch is a daunting read – over 900 pages in most editions.
 Not much happens; there is an immense cast-list of characters; and some of the issues with which it deals, such as the 1832 Reform Act, have faded from memory.

-Yet the way the novel examines relationships – in the same remarkably contemporary way as Trollope; the richness of the characterisation; and the epigram-packed wisdom and elegance of the writing make this a masterpiece.
+Yet the wisdom and elegance of the writing make this a masterpiece.

-My advice: if you like the sensation that you have read the classics, and are not in a hurry, you will relish Middlemarch.
-To paraphrase Marvin the Paranoid Android, the first 10,000 pages are a bit slow-moving; after that, the pace stays about the same.
-But as you adjust to the gentle rhythm of the story, extraordinary things begin to happen:
+My advice: if you like to read the classics, you will enjoy Middlemarch.
+As you adjust to the gentle rhythm of the story, extraordinary things begin to happen:

-(i) George Eliot’s powerful commentary on gender and relationships begins to leap off the page;
+(i) George Eliot’s powerful commentary on gender and relationships (see below) leaps off the page;

 (ii) you begin to realise that, far from being old-fashioned, the novel is addressing contemporary issues of importance;